b0ric/wayfinding/README.md

 Their id needs to be created using a specific format (ex: Elev.1.floor3).

-* The first part (Elev) is used to determine the type of portal.
+* The first part (Elev) is ~~used to determine the type of portal~~ not used anymore.
+To determine the type, use `data-portal-type` attribute.
-* The second part (1) is used to link portals together
+* The second part (1) is used to link portals together (must be unique for each portal group)
 * The third part (floor3) is used to set the map where the portal leads.

 You can remove a portal from the accessible routes by setting the attribute `data-accessible-route` to false.